Azerbaijan, Baku, March 12 / Trend, A. Akhundov /

-The IMF mission on Azerbaijan, led by Raja Al Marzouqi has been in Baku from February 26.
-The main purpose of the visit was to conduct consultations on Article IV of the Articles of Agreement on an IMF establishment with the Azerbaijani government.
+The IMF mission to Azerbaijan, led by Raja Al Marzouqi has been in Baku since February 26 and will remain until March 12.
+The main purpose of their visit is to conduct consultations on Article IV of the Articles of Agreement on an IMF establishment with the Azerbaijani government.